LONDON SCHOOL OF MEDIA AND MANAGEMENT GOVERNANCE & STRUCTURE

 6. LSMM strategic objective is to strive to maintain high quality of teaching and learning standards to promote excellence supported by continuous professional development, learning and teaching initiatives.

 To provide better quality services.

-To get the maximum engagement from the staff teams
+To get the maximum engagement from staff

 To promote and achieve targets in time.